rugbyprof/3013-Algorithms/Assignments/05-P02/README.md

 - Of course your screens will differ slightly, however they should fit on one page
 - Be readable and have four examples
+- Also the text in my screenshots is small, try and make yours larger even if the words wrap

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/screen.png" width="500">